BarbaraPruz/BarbaraPruz.github.io/_posts/2018-11-10-fetch_and_handling_errors.markdown

     Converted Response to JSON
     Completed Response Processing, Payload: undefined

 To detect HTTP error status codes in the fetch response handling, it is necessary to check the response ok flag.
-Here is an example of some general code that can be used – this code will catch errors for HTTP error codes as well as general network errors (detected by fetch).
+Here is an example of a general implementation – this code will catch errors for HTTP error codes as well as network errors (detected by fetch).
 If checking for specific status codes, response.status contains the integer value.

 ```
 fetch(uri)
-    .then(res => {
+    .then(response => {
-        if (!res.ok) {
+        if (!response.ok) {
-            throw Error(res.statusText);
+            throw Error(response.statusText);
-        return res;
+        return response;
     })
     .then(response => response.json())
     .then(response =>{